huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 Observations/States are the information our agent gets from the environment.
 In the case of a video game, it can be a frame (a screenshot).
 In the case of the trading agent, it can be the value of a certain stock, etc.

-**State s:** is a complete description of the state of the world (there is no hidden information).
-In a fully observed environment.
+**State:** Complete description of the state of the environment with no hidden information.

 **Observation o:** is a partial description of the state.
 In a partially observed environment.